DHBjorndalen/DavidBrynnHouse/README.md

 # Hi, I'm David Bjorndalen

-I'm a web developer with a background in **psychology**, **information systems**, and **software development**, currently focused on **computational analysis** and **human-centered systems**.
+I'm a product developer with a background in **psychology**, **machine learning**, and **software development**, currently focused on **human-centered systems**.
 My work sits at the intersection of technology, data, and human well-being.

-My research interests include:
-- Human-centered computing & informatics
-- Data-driven experimental design
-- Multimodal data analysis
-- Visualization & decision support systems

-I’m especially passionate about using data and design to improve real-world outcomes environmental sensing.
+I’m especially passionate about using data and design to improve real-world outcomes through environmental sensing.

 ---